coredao-org/CoreDAO-Docs/docs/Learn/products/coreBTC/how-to-guides.md

 # Wrap & Unwrap coreBTC

 ## Introduction
-As a native wrapped BTC on Core, coreBTC maintains a 1:1 peg with BTC through a secured and trustless mechanism, powered by a network of decentralized, permissionless participants.
+As a native wrapped BTC on Core, coreBTC maintains a 1:1 peg with BTC through a secured mechanism, powered by a network of decentralized, permissionless participants.
 This guide covers the essential steps for minting (wrapping) and redeeming (unwrapping) coreBTC, facilitating Bitcoin integration into decentralized finance (DeFi).

 ![core-guide-1](../../../../static/img/coreBTC/core-guides-1.png)